Geeks in Phoenix

 How to reset Windows 10

 So, you say your Windows 10 computer is starting to run slow and having errors.
 Or maybe you just got a new computer and want to recycle your old Windows 10 system.
-Then it may be time to reset Windows 10 on your computer.
+Then, it may be time to reset Windows 10 on your computer.

 How to reset Windows 10

 Below you will find the instructions for performing a reset of Windows 10 using the built-in feature.
-But if you want to remove everything, you do have two (2) more options.
+But if you want to remove everything, you have two (2) more options.
 The first is using the Refresh Windows Tool, which does the same thing as the built-in remove everything option.

 Refresh Windows Tool